PChwistek/Kibbutz/README.md

 4. Allow users to suggest answers
 5. Create more survey templates

-Ideally, the final project will have a simple and user-friendly interface that allows people to post decisions while also being able to vote on other people's decisions.
+### Additional Features to Add
+1. Integration with Twitter followers
+2. Search bar functionality
+3. Allow users to see what they voted for

 After decisions are made, photographic proof is required to receive a healhy dose of internet karma.

 ## Project Justification
 This project fuses different aspects of existing social media applications such as Reddit, Instagram, and Snapchat.
 Specifically, it solves the "OP please deliver" issue that many social media platforms suffer.
 Hopefully, it will be a fun way for users to stave off boredom and discover a new source of entertainment on the internet and among friends.
 This project is a good demonstration of my skills as it requires knowledge of the full stack.
 I will be working on both the back-end and front-end of the project, which will display my skills with object-orientation, Java, SQL, CSS, HTML, and JavaScript.